 Ass Savers - The Story

-Summer 2011, faced with yet another rainy ride home from office, Ass Savers founder, Staffan Weigel, rips a piece of cardboard and stick it underneath his saddle just to get home reasonably dry.
+Summer 2011, faced with yet another rainy ride home from office, designer and avid cyclist Staffan Weigel rips a piece of cardboard and stick it underneath his saddle just to get home reasonably dry.

 Surprised by the positive result, he decides to develop it into a mudguard concept together with a couple of cyclist friends.
 True to the Gothenburg humor tradition, they call the project Ass Savers.
 Quite satisfied with the finished product, the friends post a short video of the product online.

 The rest is mudguard history.
 The video goes viral and within 24 hours they build a simple web shop and six months later, Weigel quits his daytime job to fully focus on the new company.